 Bored With Rice?
 Try These 3 Easy Methods For Cooking Other Grains

 There's a world of interesting whole grains out there.
-Quinoa, farro, barley and more are just as easy to cook as rice.
+Farro, barley and more are just as easy to cook as rice.

 Although white rice is versatile and available in many convenient forms, whole grains (like farro, wheat berries and barley) take dishes to the next level with their texture, nutty flavor and nutrients.
 And they’re just as easy to cook as rice.
 In fact, you can use the very same cooking methods.
 Below, we’ve outlined them for you.

 But first, a few extra tips about buying and storing whole grains.
 Because whole grains still contain their germ (a nutrient-rich area filled with healthy fats) they spoil more quickly than regular grains.
 So before you purchase a bag, check the expiration date.
 If you are buying in bulk, you’ll want to shop at a store with a fast product turnover.
 Store uncooked grains in airtight containers in a cool, dry place at room temperature for up to six months or in the freezer for up to one year.

 Before storing leftover cooked grains, you’ll want to cool them down quickly.
 To do so, spread them out on a baking sheet to maximize the surface area.
 Let them sit at room temperature for no more than two hours.
 Transfer them to an airtight container and store it in the refrigerator for up to five days, or in the freezer for up to six months.
 To reheat, add the grain to a saucepan plus one teaspoon of water per each cup of grain.
 Stir over medium heat until hot.